wildanpurnomo/go-serialport-grpc/README.md

 hehe.

-originally I used socket io as transfer method but in this repo I tried grpc for no reason. what annoying is that grpc is currently has less browser support compared to websocket. therefore in order bridge server and web client, you need a proxy.
+originally I used socket io as transfer method but in this repo I tried grpc for no reason. what annoying is that grpc currently has less browser support compared to websocket. therefore in order bridge server and web client, you need a proxy.

 how to run server: